luceCoding/Programming-Interview-Questions-in-Python/leetcode/hard/076_minimum_window_substring.md

 If T = 'abcc', then there are 3 keys in the dictionary.
 When ever we increment a key in the dictionary, we can then compare the dictionary T's count with dictionary S's count.
 If S's count equals exactly what T's count is, then we just got one of the 3 keys validated.
-If we decrement, and S's count is T's count-1, then we just unvalided one of those keys.
+If we decrement, and S's count is T's count-1, then we just unvalidated one of those keys.

-This will remove the need to traverse all the keys whenever we need to validate the substring.
+This will remove the need to traverse all the keys whenever we need to revalidate the substring.
 Hence, this validation will run at O(1).
+String slicing will still slow us down however.

 ```
 from collections import defaultdict